VaderNgo/2D-Pixel-Shooter-Game-In-C-Sharp-Winform-With-SQL-Database/README.md

 	<li>Zombie - Close range attack, no special ability.</li>
 	<li>Wizard Skeleton - Long range attack, can keep its distance to attack the player</li>
 </ul>
+<h3>Load Play</h3>
+<p>If you lose but you want to play again that game to finish it.
+Go to LoadPlay in main menu, connect your database , find your gameplay you want, select it and play again.</p>

 <h2>License</h2>